aeternity/protocol/channels/OFF-CHAIN.md

 Execution of a contract inside a state channel requires parties to be able to initialise a virtual machine to run their smart contracts in.

-Contracts are executed in rounds, which are denoted by sequence numbers.
+Contracts are executed in rounds, which are denoted by rounds.

 Every party executes each smart contract locally and checks if the signed states they receive match up with theirs.
 In the case that states and signatures are